MoSed3/otp-server/README.md

 #### With Docker Setup

+⚠️ Attention: make sure your in same directory as `docker-compose.yml` file

 If you are running the application using `docker compose`, you can access the CLI by executing commands inside the `otp_server` container:

 1.  **Find the container ID or name:**